picnoir/ex-hack/README.md

 ## How to Contribute?

-Find an issue to work on, fork the repo, submit a PR.
+Find an issue to work on, fork the repo and submit a PR.

 TODO: re-write this section according to the gh issue tags.